 - Set the size of the sheet via the machine commands and tell it to the software running on the computer attached to it

-- Press the Print button
+- Press the Print button, or type

 The next step is the get your cut out of the sheet, wich may not be easy depending on your design, if it's detailed or not.